paul-howard/sunny-and-share/README.md

 ![](images/comparison.png)

 #### Discussion
-Having stripped away extraneous detail, commented out existing positioning adjustments, and added colors and borders for clarity, we can now see the problem more clearly.
+Having stripped away extraneous detail and existing positioning adjustments, and having added colors and borders for clarity, we can now see the problem more clearly.

-Safari, it turns out, is rendering the code pretty much exactly as indended, but in Chrome, the box outlined in red (the span with the `rotating-line` class) is pushed down away from its enclosing element while the blue-outlined box (`rotating-words`) isn't.
+Safari, it turns out, is rendering the code pretty much exactly as intended, but in Chrome, the box outlined in red (the span with the `rotating-line` class) is pushed down away from its enclosing element while the blue-outlined box (`rotating-words`) isn't.

 Looking at the CSS `display` rules gives us some idea why: The outer red box is set to `inline`, while the inner blue box is set to `inline-block`.
 Perhaps this is where the browsers disagree?
 Differing interpretations on how to render an `inline-block` element nested inside an `inline` element on the same line?

-Since we know we **need** the inner span to be `inline-block` (the fact that `inline-block` is white-space aware is what allows the underline effect to work), our first option should perhaps be to see what happens when we also set the enclosing element to `inline-block`.
+Since we know we can't change the rule for the (blue-bordered) inner span (the fact that `inline-block` is white-space aware is what allows the underline effect to work), our first option should perhaps be to see what happens when we set the enclosing (red-bordered) element to `inline-block` as well.

 ![](images/comparison-2.png)